-- ✓ Annual Partner Retreat (was on last year's panel) - ✓ Quarterly Partner meetings - ✓ Member on the TENCO WDB - ✓ Rapid Response Team - ✓ Reemployment Services and Eligibility Assessment (RESEA) presenter - ✓ Business Service member - ✓ Participate in setting the local Board's Strategic Plan goals and objectives - ✓ Partner in the Career Center MOU/IFA - ✓ Provide Adult Education services at the Career Center - ✓ Implement "Putting Kentuckians First" and "Jobs on Day One" initiatives - ✓ Goals and achievements are highlighted at the TENCO WDB's Annual Meeting.
+- ✓ Annual Partner Retreat (was on last year's panel) - ✓ Quarterly Partner meetings - ✓ Member on the TENCO WDB - ✓ Rapid Response Team - ✓ Reemployment Services and Eligibility Assessment (RESEA) presenter - ✓ Business Service member - ✓ Participate in setting the local Board's Strategic Plan goals and objectives - ✓ Partner in the Career Center MOU/IFA - ✓ Provide Adult Education services at the Career Center - ✓ Implement "Putting Kentuckians First" and "Jobs on Day One" initiatives - ✓ Goals and achievements are highlighted at the TENCO WDB's Annual Meeting recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient consistent with WIOA sec.
+134 (c)(3)(E).